hypecc-pm/Signature/README.md

 # The Signature Project: Autonomous Recipe Registry and Metadata Pipeline for C/C++ Ecosystems

 The Signature Project is the official, decentralized recipe registry engineered specifically to provide raw compilation blueprints and dependency metadata to the **hypecc** C/C++ package manager.
-Functioning as the single source of truth for upstream library mapping, Signature replaces bloated build scripts, complex markup languages (such as TOML or JSON), and rigid container abstractions with ultra-lightweight, plain text `.conf` directives.
+Functioning as the single source of truth for upstream library mapping, Signature replaces bloated build scripts, complex markup languages (such as TOML or JSON), and rigid container abstractions with ultra-lightweight, plain text `.confx` directives.
 It acts as a stateless, high-performance registry layer that allows developers to declare source endpoints, header directories, compiler flags, and linking specifications with zero runtime overhead.

 ---